Study Abroad in Grenoble, French Alps: Academics

 This program is designed for students with an intermediate or above level of French who wish to improve their language skills and take courses taught in French or English in subjects including art history, business administration, economics, history, literature and political science.

-A transcript will be issued by the CUEF.
-A supplement fee of $495 will be required for this option.
+A transcript will be issued by the CUEF Université Grenoble Alpes.
+There is a supplemental fee for this option.
 Please contact the AIFS Admissions Officer for details.

 Students on the French Language and Culture program may also choose to give English language workshops for French undergraduate students.
 In coordination with a University English language professor, students will provide 15 to 20 hours of language assistance during the semester and be required to give a presentation on their activities.
 This workshop is recommended for 1 credit.
 It is in addition to the CUEF French electives and does not replace them.
 A transcript will be issued by the INPG/Université Grenoble Alpes.
 Students must have pre-approval from their home school.